AliaksandrKrukouski/elasticsearch/README.md

 **Check results** \
 In console output Roman numbers should be replaced with its Arabic variation and HTML tags should be removed from provided HTML document.

+### elasticsearch_search_app
+This application provides ability to search data loaded from data/netflix_titles.csv into Elasticsearch.
+It uses different types of queries for search like match, term, range etc.

+**Run application** \
+To run the application execute in command line - *python3 elasticsearch_search_app.py.\
+Follow the instructions on screen to choose required query type and provide input values for search parameters.

+**Check results** \
+In console output see documents matched with provided criteria.

 ##Clean up
 After finishing with running the applications:
 - Delete Elasticsearch - *./scripts/es_drop.ksh*